kunhwiko/concepts/systems-design.md

 ACID principles for SQL
   1) Atomicity : guarantee that when one operation fails(succeeds), all other following operations fails(succeeds)
+    a) read-copy-update : keep a copy of the original database before some query execution
+    b) journaling : logs the updates, and reverses operations if failure arises
   2) Consistency : each transaction ensures that the database moves from one valid state to another valid state (does not corrupt data)
   3) Isolation : when you run operations concurrently, the result will be as if you ran the operations in sequence
+   a) serialization : places a lock forcing one transaction to wait (slow, potential for deadlock)
+   b) snapshot isolation :
+      - copies and reads the last committed version (snapshot) of the database before the operation starts
+      - will only commit if the operation does not conflict with concurrenct commits
+      - low latency, but guarantees less consistency and uses more memory resources
   4) Durability : once the data is stored in the database, it will remain to do so

 BASE principles for NoSQL